Fix Mobile Network State Disconnected – Android

 Restarting your device is the simplest and easiest way to solve a wide array of problems.
 This can be a temporary measure or a permanent one.
 The main goal of restarting the device is to solve various errors and issues.

-Troubleshooting steps in this article are based on the Android OS version 5.0+.
+The troubleshooting steps in this article are based on Android OS version 5.0+.

 How to restart the Android phone

-2. Touch and hold Power off until you see Reboot to bootloader option, then release.
+2. Touch and hold Power Off until you see the Reboot to Bootloader option, then release.

-3. Touch OK to reboot to bootloader menu (if necessary).
+3. Touch OK to reboot to the bootloader menu (if necessary).

-4. Touch OK to confirm restart (if necessary).
+4. Touch OK to confirm a restart (if necessary).

 5. Wait for it to restart automatically or touch Reboot to bootloader again.